JayanthVishalReddy/Fetch_Takehome_Assignment/README.md

  ### My Understandings:

-•	Input Parsing: The program reads a YAML configuration file that defines the properties of each HTTP endpoint, including the endpoint’s name, URL, HTTP method, headers, and body content.
+•	**Input Parsing**: The program reads a YAML configuration file that defines the properties of each HTTP endpoint, including the endpoint’s name, URL, HTTP method, headers, and body content.

-•	Endpoint Testing: Every 15 seconds, the program sends requests to the endpoints.
-An endpoint is considered “UP” if:
+•	**Endpoint Testing**: Every 15 seconds, the program sends requests to the endpoints.
+An endpoint is considered “**UP**” if:

-•	The HTTP response status code is between 200 and 299.
+•	The HTTP response status code is between **200** and **299**.

-•	The response time is less than 500 milliseconds.
+•	The response time is less than **500** milliseconds.

-If either condition is not met, the endpoint is considered “DOWN.”
+If either condition is not met, the endpoint is considered “**DOWN.**”

 •	Logging Results: After each testing cycle, the program calculates the availability of each domain by comparing the number of “UP” results to the total number of tests performed for that domain.
 This percentage is logged to the console.